sniphe/Capolavoro24-25/README.md

 ### F1 Shop Project

 This project was developed as part of a school assignment during my third year of high school.
 It is an e-commerce platform dedicated to buying and selling items related to the world of Formula 1.
-Instead of using a traditional database, the project uses JSON files to store user data and product information.
+Instead of using a traditional database, the project uses JSON files (<ins>*not because I wanted it, but because it was expressly requested that way*</ins>) to store user data and product information.

 Please note that this project was created within the constraints of a classroom environment, with limited technology choices.
 The assignment required using only HTML, CSS, optional JavaScript, and Python.
 As such, this project should be viewed primarily as an exercise rather than a professional-grade application.